vapniks/ipsetupdate/README.md

  -h              = show this help
  -l	             = list information about existing ipsets
+ -d	             = debug - print IP addresses to be added to ipset without actually adding them
  -n <NAME>       = name of ipset to create/add to (if it doesnt yet exist it will be created)
  -t <TYPE>       = type of ipset, default is \"hash:net\"
  -p              = append only (dont flush the ipset before adding)